Fun Things To Do In Marrakesh

 Soak In Some Waterfalls

-There are also many hiking options available.
 One of the most popular hikes is the hike to the top of the waterfalls.
 This will give you some of the best views in North Africa.

 Stroll In The Jardin Majorelle

-Majorelle’s first home was a Moorish-style house.
-He bought more land, expanded his property, and developed the Majorelle Gardens.
-His buildings were modeled after Moroccan tiles, and the blue veils of the Tuareg people of southern Sahara.
+French artist Jacques Majorelle designed Majorelle Gardens in the 1920s.
+He expanded his property and developed the Majorelle Gardens, modeled after Moroccan tiles, and the blue veils of the Tuareg people of southern Sahara.

 Try Hot Air Ballooning

 Taking hot air ballooning in Marrakesh is a fun and exciting way to view the city from above.
-The views are impressive, as the balloon glides over the High Atlas Mountains and the Agafay desert.

 There are a few places in Morocco where you can take a hot air balloon ride.
 Most tours include a pick-up from your hotel and transport to the launch site.